3ev/tev/README.md

 * Automatically included, sensible Typoscript settings
 * Useful automatic RealURL configuration, including additional page settings for pretty Extbase URLs
 * Some additional useful utility classes and view helpers
+* Google Map controls for use in the TCA

 ##License